 E. Dismissal of children due to illness.
 When a Child becomes ill, but does not require immediate medical help, the provider must determine if the Child should be sent home.
 The provider must notify the Parent/Legal Guardian of the Child who has symptoms that require exclusion.

-1. The Provider or a Staff Member must immediately notify the Child’s Parent or Legal Guardian of any illness, serious injury, or Incident involving their Child.
+1. (NEW) The Provider or a Staff Member must immediately notify the Child’s Parent or Legal Guardian of any illness, serious injury, or Incident involving their Child.
 An Adult designated by the Parent or Legal Guardian must be notified immediately should the Parent or Legal Guardian be unavailable.

-2. The Provider must document all Accidents, injuries, Incidents, or emergencies in the Child’s record on the day of the occurrence and the Parent or Legal Guardian must review and sign the document within two business days.
+2. (NEW) The Provider must document all Accidents, injuries, Incidents, or emergencies in the Child’s record on the day of the occurrence and the Parent or Legal Guardian must review and sign the document within two business days.

 G. First aid.
 The Provider must have a first aid kit and a current first aid manual.